Department of Information Resources

 DIR provides Domain Name Registration services within the texas.gov and state.tx.us domains for Texas state agencies and within the state.tx.us domain for other Texas government entities.

-Upon request by a state agency, DIR will review, and if approved by DIR, authorize and delegate the agency’s requested domain name to serve as the third-level domain name for the texas.gov identifier.
-The registration process for domain names is available on the DIR website.
+Upon request by a state agency or county government, DIR will review, and if approved by DIR, authorize and delegate the requested domain name to serve as the third-level domain name for the texas.gov identifier.

 State agency management of sub-domains must comply with State of Texas website standards (1 TAC 206) and applicable email standards.